Gulper shark: Uncertainties and inconsistency in data

 While information concerning gulper sharks exists, there is no place to centrally compile the information so that other researchers may easily obtain it.
 This leads to repetition in basic data and less depth into the subject matter.
 Information presented may also be inaccurate as many genus of Centrophorus are morphologically similar.
-While attempts are being made to make it easier to identify different genus, such as Daley's use of 16s mitochondrial DNA listed above, older data listed for gulper sharks could be for ones other than the granulosus, such as the dumb gulper shark.
+While attempts are being made to make it easier to identify different genus, such as Daley's use of 16s mitochondrial DNA listed above, older data listed for gulper sharks could be for ones other than C. granulosus, such as the dumb gulper shark.
 This also means that current populations numbers could account for other dogfish than just the gulper sharks.
 Lastly, due to the frequency and patterns of migration, the recorded gulper shark populations may be inaccurate.